makrai/notes/ruckle2010-zero-shot-transfer-self-sup-text-match-massive.md

 # 7 Conclusoin

+* future
-* future: combining our approach with additional pre-training objectives such as the Inverse Cloze Task (Chang+ 2020) could substantially increase the amount of training data for the large quantity of smaller forums.
-Researchers could also use our 140 domain-specific adapters and investigate further combination techniques to make them even more broadly applicable
+  * combining our approach with additional pre-training objectives eg the Inverse Cloze Task (Chang+ 2020) could substantially increase the amount of training data for the large quantity of smaller forums
+  * Researchers could also use our 140 domain-specific adapters and investigate further combination techniques to make them even more broadly applicable